fchouteau/isae-practical-gcp/teacher/docs/4_conclusion.md

 ### BEFORE LEAVING

 - DELETE INSTANCES (except the AI Notebook you will use this afternoon)
-- DELETE STORAGE
+- DELETE OBJECTS ON GOOGLE STORAGE
-- DELETE DOCKER IMAGES FROM REGISTRY
+- DELETE DOCKER IMAGES FROM REGISTRY : https://cloud.google.com/container-registry/docs/managing#deleting_images

 <!--v-->